technix/atrament-core/README.md

 If you are looking for ready-to-use solution, take a look at Atrament-UI, HTML5 frontend to Atrament, based on Preact: https://github.com/technix/atrament-ui

+See classes and methods description in the [HOWTO](https://github.com/technix/atrament/blob/master/HOWTO.md) document.
 ## Example

 ```